-The Plan will be implemented preferably on the Reservation, or primarily elsewhere within the Coeur d'Alene Lake Basin, which is located in Northern Idaho.
+Avista and the Tribe are implementing this Plan preferably on the Reservation, however they can pursue properties elsewhere within the Coeur d'Alene Lake Basin if desired.

-2.1 Regional Setting
+3.1 Regional Setting

 The Coeur d'Alene Basin is located on the western slope of the Northern Rocky Mountains and drains 3,840 square miles of Idaho's Shoshone, Kootenai, Benewah and Latah counties.
 The western portion of the basin is near the transition between the Northern Rockies and the Columbia Plateau.
 The climate is influenced by air masses from the Pacific and continental Canada.
 Regional hydrology is affected both by spring snowmelt with the highest flows caused by winter rain-on-snow events (NPPC 2001), and by Spokane River Project operations, including water storage by Avista's Post Falls HED.